 Lastly, the flag does not represent any particular organization which would attach other values of the organization to it.
 The entire definition and meaning of the flag is contained in the website noted on the flag.

-Once this icon is seen enough to become a recognized symbol, possibly even in just a single workplace, anyone can then start demanding equal treatment so that schools or businesses must either cease displaying gay pride flags or display this flag in the same manner to avoid making people with our values illegally feel “unwelcome and uninvited.”
+The purpose of the gay pride flag is to show support for a set of values and to make those who disagree feel alone and isolated.
+Displaying theOtherFlag.com can boost the morale of like-minded individuals.
+Once this icon is seen enough to become a recognized symbol, possibly even in just a single workplace, anyone can then start demanding equal treatment so that schools or businesses must either cease displaying gay pride flags or display this flag in the same manner.
 Most will choose to display nothing.